Blessing

 God

-God is the primary character in the book of Genesis.
-Virtually every characteristic of God that is found in the Old Testament is present here (an exception is forgiveness, at least explicitly).
-God is seen to be present and active, among both chosen and nonchosen peoples, from the beginning of the book and throughout.
-God’s work is always seen as purposive, directed toward objectives that are in the best interests of individuals and peoples involved, indeed the entire creation.
+God is the primary character in the Book of Genesis.
+Virtually every characteristic of God that is found in the Old Testament is present here.
+God is seen to be present and active, among both chosen and non-chosen peoples, from the beginning of the book and throughout.
+God’s work is always seen as purposeful, directed toward objectives that are in the best interests of individuals and peoples involved; indeed, God acts to bless the entire creation.

 Goodness and sinfulness